WordPress/openverse/.github/GITHUB.md

 ### Weekly updates

-This workflow creates a draft post on the Make Openverse site once a week outlining the closed issues and merged PRs of the preceding week.
-The post can be reviewed manually and then published.
+This workflow creates and publishes a post on the Make Openverse site once a week outlining the closed issues and merged PRs of the preceding week.

 **Cron:** [at 00:01 on Monday](https://crontab.guru/#1_0_*_*_1)
 **Dispatch:** enabled